NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/FHIRAssets/AllAssets/All-Profiles/UKCore-MessageHeader.page.md

 ### Profile Views
 Refer to {{pagelink:ProfileDescriptions}} for a definition of the different profile view formats.

+**Note:** The `UKCore-MessageHeader` profile is currently in Draft and is not included in the [UK Core Implementation Guide](https://simplifier.net/guide/uk-core-implementation-guide-stu2?current).
+The profile is closely aligned with the base FHIR R4 `MessageHeader` resource, the only differences being the inclusion of some Must Support elements.

 <div class="tab fhirTree">
     <button class="tablinks active" onclick="openTab(event, 'Snapshot View')">Snapshot View</button>
     <button class="tablinks" onclick="openTab(event, 'Differential View')">Differential View</button>